Homemade Pretzel Hamburger Buns

 - Poach for 30 seconds and then carefully turn the roll over and poach for another 30 seconds.

-- Remove with a slotted spoon to the same prepared sheet pan, seam side down.
+- Remove with a slotted spoon to a cooling rack, let the rolls dry.

 - Repeat with the remaining rolls.